-Get Out the Vote
+Get Out the Vote (GOTV)

-This is your voice, your vote, your future.
+This is your voice.
+Your vote.
+Your future.

 If you’re already registered to vote, you’ll need to check your voter registration to confirm it is still active.
 Make sure to update your registration if you’ve moved or your name has changed since you last voted.